arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ![More than three spaces preview](assets/mote-than-3.png)

-***Note: with a Free Plan or School Plan there are no limitations in the number of shared spaces you can have.***
+***Note: with a School Plan there are no limitations in the number of shared spaces you can have.***

 ### Keep track on plan usage